 Comprehensive Overview

 The effectiveness of the bracing position also relies on the principles of force distribution.
 Instead of concentrating the impact of a sudden jolt on a single point, like the head, the bracing position spreads the force across a larger area – the back, buttocks, and legs.
 This reduces the pressure on any one area and decreases the likelihood of serious injury.
-Moreover, the flexed posture helps protect the spine by engaging core muscles to stabilize the vertebral column.
+Beyond that, the flexed posture helps protect the spine by engaging core muscles to stabilize the vertebral column.

 Trends and Latest Developments